chrisjsherm/GoogleAnalyticsServiceAccountSample/README.md

 1. ServiceAccountEmail: Created in the Google Developers Console under the application from which you will pull analytics data.
-Currently, you navigate to APIs & auth > Credentials > OAuth > CREATE NEW CLIENT ID
+Currently, you navigate to APIs & auth > Credentials > OAuth > CREATE NEW CLIENT ID.
+You also need to add this address to the Admin section of your Google Analytics dashboard under User Management for your application.
+The account will need "Read & Analyze" access.
 2. CertificateName: The name of the certificate you downloaded upon creation of the Service Account.
 I have configured the application to look in the current user's Windows account under the (hidden) AppData/Roaming folder.
 3. ApplicationName: The name you gave your application in the Google Developers Console.